handresen/mariagdkdoc/pages/clientapi/mapinteraction/clientapi_labelslayer.md

 The labels layer provides display of dynamic layer information.
 ###  Labels layer interaction

-Create an view model class (//LabelsLayerViewModel.cs//) for interaction with the label layer, inheriting ViewModelBase.
+Create an view model class (*LabelsLayerViewModel.cs*) for interaction with the label layer, inheriting ViewModelBase.

 Implement public property access to the map layer, and add an event handler for the map layer *LayerInitialized*event.